wcarmon/docs/containers/kubernetes.volumes.md

 1. Persists across Pod restarts
 1. Independent of Pod lifecycle
     1. NOT destroyed when Pod terminates
+1. Generally created and managed by the k8s administrator
 ```sh
 kubectl get pv;
 kubectl describe pv;